 However, therapy alone may not be sufficient to overcome emetophobia in severe cases.
 In a pilot randomised controlled trial conducted by L Riddle Walker, additional support such as medication was found to be beneficial.
 Medication can help manage the anxiety associated with the phobia and help with physical symptoms.

 There are also alternative methods of treatment that can complement therapy and medication.
 A sleep hypnotherapist, for example, can help reinforce positive attitudes towards health and sickness during the individual’s sleep cycle.
-This can be beneficial in reducing anxiety responses and panic attacks associated with the phobia.
+Hypnotherapy can be beneficial in reducing anxiety responses and panic attacks associated with the phobia.

 Talking therapy, or talk therapy, can provide an outlet for individuals to discuss their fears and feelings, while relaxation techniques can help manage anxiety and reduce the intense fear that people with emetophobia often feel.
 In some cases, a self-help book can also provide useful strategies to manage the fear and anxiety associated with emetophobia.